Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. JULIUS KIPKEMBOI

 • Water quality analysis and nutrient dynamics

-• Aquatic Resources economics
+• Aquatic resources economics

-• Socio-economics analysis and livelihoods assessment
+• Socio-economic analysis and livelihoods assessment

 • General and applied freshwater ecology